dbayardAWS/kinesis-labs/immersionDay/Lab1streams/README.md

 The CloudFormation template has created and configured an EC2 instance so that we can now start to ingest taxi trip events into the Kinesis data stream.

 ### 1. Connect to the EC2 instance via SSH from your laptop.
 You can obtain the command including the correct parameters from the Outputs section of the CloudFromation template.
+Note: you may need to add "-i keyname.pem" and point to your downloaded ec2 ssh keypair file.

 Use the command from the Outputs section, but it should look somewhat like this:
 ```
 # DO NOT COPY AND PASTE THIS COMMAND.
 # THIS IS JUST AN EXAMPLE
 # USE THE OUTPUT FROM YOUR CLOUDFORMATION TEMPLATE.
+# YOU WILL NEED TO EDIT THE keyname.pem file/location.
-$ ssh -C ec2-user@ec2-34-254-244-45.us-east-1.compute.amazonaws.com
+$ ssh -i keyname.pem -C ec2-user@ec2-34-254-244-45.us-east-1.compute.amazonaws.com
 ```

 Note for Windows users: Instead of the above command, you will need to follow these [instructions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) to use PuTTY to connect to the EC2 instance.